Finding and Removing Unattached GCP External IP Addresses

 If you want to stay on top of unattached IP addresses, there’s a better way to detect these instead of running manual checks on a regular basis.

-By using a no-code/low-code platform like Blink, you can set up simple automations for checks like these that run regularly and trigger actionable notifications.
-Start reducing your cloud costs without the context-switching.
+By using a no-code platform like Blink, you can set up simple automations like this one from the Blink library: